vwkd/code-system/src/languages/rust/trait/trait.md

 - convention is to name after capitalized verb, e.g. `Clone`, `Copy`
 - can think of as adjective, e.g. copyable, clonable, etc.

-?? generics also enable polymorphism, reuse code for multiple types, abstracted over types

-generics can be bound by traits, allows any type that implements trait

-traits use static dispatch by default
--> efficient code generation

-Static polymorphism using
-generics and usually trait bounds

-Dynamic polymorphism using
-trait objects

-dynamically sized type
-? that's why trait object need to be behind pointer

 ## Declaration